 Pope Pius XII and Pope Paul VI died in this room in 1958 and 1978 respectively.
 Pope John Paul II was criticized for having a swimming pool built here.

 In March 2014, the Vatican opened the Barberini Gardens to visitors.
-From September 2015, a train that was previously reserved for use by the pope to travel from Vatican City to Castel Gandolfo was opened to the public.
+In September 2015, a train that was previously reserved for use by the pope to travel from Vatican City to Castel Gandolfo was opened to the public.
 By the end of the same year, products from the farm were made available for purchase by the public.

 A. You can visit the Apostolic Palace, adjoining pontifical gardens and depending on your ticket, you may have access to Villa Barberini and its gardens.